 Hilary Sisco, Ph.D., associate professor, Quinnipiac University

 Dr. Fussell Sisco has published 15 refereed journal articles in various premier academic journals in public relations and mass communication, and has presented 30 refereed research papers at international and national conferences.
 Her research agenda focuses on nonprofit organizations and crisis communication, having previously worked in nonprofit and higher education public relations.
 She is the vice-chair of the National Work, Life and Gender Issues Committee of the Public Relations Society of America.

-Bey-Ling Sha, Ph.D., APR, professor and interim director, school of journalism & media studies, San Diego State University
+Bey-Ling Sha, Ph.D., APR, professor, San Diego State University